 By participating in a CBIRD collaboration, you can:

-Contribute to community engagement in urban biodiversity and eco-human health and wellbeing
+Contribute to campus engagement in urban biodiversity.

 WHO WE ARE

+Action Teams are made up of engaged experts from the CBIRD Steering Committee and other partners who support the implementation of priorities.
+For example, the CBIRD Ecosystem Services Action Team develops technical analyses and scopes student research and collaborations between staff, faculty and students that can inform campus biodiversity policy and practices.
 View our UBC Campus Biodiversity Knowledge Networks to see a visualization of CBIRD Steering Committee, Action Teams and affiliated networks, and learn more about the people behind this work.

-To enhance, conserve, & steward campus urban biodiversity through meaningful engagement and mutual learning, and advance sustainability education and student-led research.
+To enhance, conserve, & steward campus urban biodiversity through meaningful engagement and mutual learning, and advance sustainability education and student led research.
 Through applied whole-systems thinking, CBIRD serves as an interdisciplinary partnership platform to enable this vision to unfold for net positive outcomes for human and ecological health.

 To inform policy and practice that enhances biodiversity through research, education, campus and wider community engagement, and demonstration.

-- Inform and advance policies and plans which address and respond to key urban biodiversity issues
+1. Inform and advance policies and plans which address and respond to key urban biodiversity issues

-- Advise and co-develop scalable solutions that inform practices for tackling the urban biodiversity crises through local research projects and partnerships
+2. Advise and co-develop scalable solutions that inform practices for tackling the urban biodiversity crises through local research projects and partnerships

-- Create applied student research and impactful learning opportunities and interdisciplinary partnerships that utilize the Campus as Living Laboratory
+3. Create applied student research and impactful learning opportunities and interdisciplinary partnerships that utilize the Campus as Living Laboratory

-- Cultivate biodiversity stewards through increasing public awareness and knowledge, demonstration projects, citizen science and biodiversity celebrations
+4. Cultivate biodiversity stewards through increasing public awareness and knowledge, demonstration projects, citizen science and biodiversity celebrations

-- Strengthen UBC’s leadership in urban biodiversity conservation and stewardship considering future climate conditions
+5. Strengthen UBC’s leadership in urban biodiversity conservation and stewardship considering future climate conditions

 RESEARCH FOCUS AREAS